 I can tell you 50 times that drinking or drugs cause you destruction, it has in the past and it will in the future unless you quit.
 But satan will fight back and tell you that you are going to win this time.
 Satan will tell you that your favorite thing to do in the world is to party.
 Hello, did he forget all the pain and destruction it has caused you?
 He will tell you that you have to go.
 He will have your buddies call you to do drugs or drink.

-Key Point #1 When your buddies call you to do drugs/drink tell them this: “I am making an attempt to quit drugs/drinking – it/they are killing me.
+Tips to quit drugs or drinking #3 When your buddies call you to do drugs/drink tell them this: “I am making an attempt to quit drugs/drinking – it/they are killing me.
 I don’t know if it will stick this time but I am going to try”.

 Continue to read the Purpose Driven Life